sjwilliams/scrollstory/README.md

 # ScrollStory

-jQuery UI widget for stacked, scroll-based elements that need to give focus to a single item at a time.
+A jQuery UI widget for building simple, scroll-based pages and interactions.

 Key features include:
 - 100% style agnostic.
 Just a collection of often-used scroll-based patterns.